Things to do in Chicago

 The closest star is 4.2 light-years away — unless you're in Chicago, where the closest star is a few miles down the road at the Adler Planetarium.
 This historic science center has brought the wonders of astronomy to Chicagoans since the 1930s.

-It remains the community's leading link to the great wide universe outside our atmosphere.
-Step inside the planetarium's walls for a look at its hands-on exhibits, complete with a centuries-old telescope, a massive timeline of the entire universe, and a genuine spacecraft that will have you gazing up at the stars long after you return home.
+This unique thing to do in Chicago remains the community's leading link to the great wide universe outside our atmosphere.
+Step inside the planetarium's walls for a look at its hands-on exhibits, complete with a centuries-old telescope, a massive timeline of the entire universe, and a genuine spacecraft.

 Don’t forget to stop by Adler’s gift shop on the way out.
 Take home shirts, hats, cups — anything that’ll summon outer space in your home as a remembrance.